Exactly six years ago today, I was in the magical city of Havana. Another dream of mine came true.

 Man and the past | f4.5 | 1/2000 | ISO 400

-So exotic in front of my eyes by the time i was there and even more exotic now, as a memory inside my head.
+So exotic before my eyes at the time I was there and even more exotic now, as a memory inside my head.

 Palm house | f8 | 1/2000 | ISO 400